Malta in the Eurovision Song Contest 2023

-Malta was represented at the Eurovision Song Contest 2023 with the song "Dance (Our Own Party)" performed by the band The Busker.
-The Maltese entry for the 2023 contest was selected through the national final Malta Eurovision Song Contest 2023, organised by the Maltese broadcaster Public Broadcasting Services (PBS).
+Malta was represented at the Eurovision Song Contest 2023 with the song "Dance (Our Own Party)", written by David Meilak, Jean Paul Borg, Sean Meachen, Matthew James Borg, and Michael Joe Cini, and performed by the band The Busker.
+The Maltese participating broadcaster, Public Broadcasting Services (PBS), selected its entry for the contest through the national final Malta Eurovision Song Contest 2023.
 The competition consisted of three quarter-final rounds, a semi-final round and a final, held between 13 January and 11 February 2023, where "Dance (Our Own Party)" performed by the Busker eventually emerged as the winning entry after scoring the most points from a five-member jury and a public televote.

 Malta was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 9 May 2023.
 Performing during the show in position 2, "Dance (Our Own Party)" was not announced among the top 10 entries of the first semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Malta placed last out of the 15 participating countries in the semi-final with 3 points.